Jenseits1/sorting-visualizer/README.md

 # Sorting Visualizer

-Sorting Visualizer is an interactive sorting algorithm visualizer built to help users understand how different sorting algorithms work.
-It offers a smooth and engaging experience to explore sorting through live visual feedback.
+Sorting Visualizer is an interactive sorting algorithm visualizer built to help users understand how different sorting algorithms work

 ## Features

 -   **Multiple Sorting Algorithms**
-    Visualize popular sorting algorithms such as Merge Sort, Quick Sort, and others.
+    Visualize popular sorting algorithms such as Merge Sort, Quick Sort, and others

 -   **Real-time Speed Control**
-    Adjust the speed of the visualization on the fly to observe each step more clearly.
+    Adjust the speed of the visualization on the fly to observe each step more clearly

 -   **Dynamic Array Size Control**
-    Choose different array sizes to see how sorting algorithms handle varying data sets.
+    Choose different array sizes to see how sorting algorithms handle varying data sets

 -   **Start/Stop Controls**
-    Pause and resume the visualization to examine specific operations and transitions.
+    Pause and resume the visualization to examine specific operations and transitions

 -   **Randomized Array Generation**
-    Generate new random arrays to test how algorithms perform on different inputs.
+    Generate new random arrays to test how algorithms perform on different inputs

 -   **Optimized Canvas Animation**
-    Smooth, high-performance animations running at up to 100+ frames per second using HTML5 Canvas.
+    Smooth, high-performance animations running at up to 100+ frames per second using HTML5 Canvas

 -   **Progress Bar**
-    Track the algorithm’s progress through a visual indicator of sorting completion.
+    Track the algorithm’s progress through a visual indicator of sorting completion

 -   **Interactive Sound Effects**
-    Real-time sound feedback based on the frequency of elements being compared, with the ability to toggle sound on or off.
+    Real-time sound feedback based on the frequency of elements being compared, with the ability to toggle sound on or off

 ## Technologies Used